happytm/SunTracker/README.md

 ### To Do:

- - Implement code for inexpensive modified 28BYJ-48 12V Stepper Motor.
+ - Implement code for inexpensive modified 28BYJ-48 12V Stepper Motor for prototype.

  - Implement code for DC brushed motors control using RZ7899, BDR6133, TA6586 or BTS7960.
    - https://alexgyver.ru/lessons/dc-motors/